safinsingh/safinsingh/README.md

 ## Hey!
 I’m **Safin** 👋

-Self-taught full-stack developer and cybersecurity competitor by day, high school student by night ✨
+Full-stack developer and cybersecurity competitor by day, high school student by night ✨

 ### Be sure to check out my...
  - 📌 Pinned projects